GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

     //For a list of possible values of scimType, see table 9 of RFC7644 }
 ```

+## Custom scripts
+The service allows you to execute custom logic when certain SCIM API operations are invoked.
+To learn more visit [this page](./scim-scripting.md).

 ## Additional Features of SCIM Service